- Chinese New Year activities take place in Chinatown, Trafalgar Square and across the West End.

 About Chinese New Year

-Chinese New Year is a huge festival among Chinese communities in London and across the world.
+Chinese New Year, also known as Spring Festival and Lunar New Year, is a huge festival among Chinese communities in London and across the world.

 Based on the lunar and solar calendars, the actual date of Chinese New Year varies and each year in the Chinese calendar is represented by one of the 12 animals of the Chinese zodiac.
 Chinese New Year 2021, the Year of the Ox, falls on 12 February.

 Learn more about the traditions of Chinese New Year.